sindresorhus/eslint-plugin-unicorn/docs/rules/escape-case.md

 # Require escape sequences to use uppercase values

+✅ The `"extends": "plugin:unicorn/recommended"` property in a configuration file enables this rule.

+🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 Enforces defining escape sequence values with uppercase characters rather than lowercase ones.
 This promotes readability by making the escaped value more distinguishable from the identifier.

-This rule is fixable.

 ## Fail